Vamsi1392/Module-5B/NumPy Program: Find Indices Where Elements in Array x are Greater Than or Equal to Corresponding Elements in Array y.md

-# # NumPy Program: Find Indices Where Elements in Array x are Greater Than or Equal to Corresponding Elements in Array y
+# # EX 5b: NumPy Program: Find Indices Where Elements in Array x are Greater Than or Equal to Corresponding Elements in Array y

 ## 🎯 Aim
 To write a Python program using **NumPy** that finds the indices where elements in array `x` are greater than or equal to their corresponding elements in array `y`.